webhasan/leo-product-recommendations/README.txt

 ### Automatic Installation ##

-1. From dashboard Navigate to **Plugins > Add New**
+1. From the dashboard Navigate to **Plugins > Add New**
 2. Search **Leo Product Recommendations for WooCommerce**
-5. Click on **Install Now** button
+5. Click on the **Install Now** button
-5. When the installation is complete, click **Activate** button activate plugin.
+5. When the installation is complete, click the **Activate** button to activate the plugin.

 ### Manual Installation ###

 #### Install From WordPress Dashboard: ####
-1. From dashboard Navigate to **Plugins > Add New**
+1. From the dashboard Navigate to **Plugins > Add New**
-2. Click on **Upload Plugin** button at the top of the screen
+2. Click on the **Upload Plugin** button at the top of the screen
 3. Select the zip file from your local filesystem
-4. Click on **Install Now** button
+4. Click on the **Install Now** button
 5. When the installation is complete, you’ll see “Plugin installed successfully.”
-Click on **Activate Plugin** button at the bottom of the page.
+Click on the **Activate Plugin** button at the bottom of the page.

 #### Install Using FTP/SFTP: ####
-If you are unable to install the plugin from your WordPress dashboard you can install the plugin following method using FTP / SFTP
+If you are unable to install the plugin from your WordPress dashboard you can install the plugin by the following method using FTP / SFTP

-1. Unzip plugin file
+1. Unzip the plugin file
 2. Connect to your WordPress server with your FTP / SFTP client (Fileziall, Cyberduck, etc)
 3. Copy the plugin folder to the **wp-content/plugins** folder in your WordPress directory.
 This installs the plugin to your WordPress site.
-4. Navigate to your Plugins admin screen from WordPress dashboard and locate the newly uploaded plugin in the list.
+4. Navigate to your Plugins admin screen from the WordPress dashboard and locate the newly uploaded Plugin in the list.
 5. Click the plugin’s **Activate** link.

 <sub>Note: After activating the plugin it will automatically enable “Enable AJAX add to cart buttons on archives” setting and disable “Redirect to the cart page after successful addition” setting.
-It is required setting to work the plugin properly.</sub>
+It is a required setting to work the plugin properly.</sub>

 == Frequently Asked Questions ==
 = How to translate it to another language =
 The plugin is completely translation-ready for any language.
-You need to use **Loco Translate** plugin.
+You need to use the **Loco Translate** plugin.
 [**More Details Documentation »**](https://leocoder.com/docs/woocommerce-product-recommendations/translation/)

 = Does it work for product archive single and product single page? =